Fill flash: Pros and cons of near-axis fill flash

 The advantage of using a fill flash located near the lens axis is "normalizing" exposure in situations like backlighting which exceed the ability of the camera to handle the contrast of the lighting.
 The disadvantage is the same one seen in indoor near-axis flash shots; a lack of directional modeling clues.
-Near-axis flash indoors and outdoors looks unnatural because natural light comes from overhead putting specular highlights higher on round surfaces like cheeks and creates downward and sideways shadow clues which, combined, help the brain interpret the 3D shape of objects in 2D photographs.
+Near-axis flash indoors and outdoors looks unnatural because natural light comes from overhead putting specular highlights higher on round surfaces like cheeks and creating downward and sideways shadow clues which, combined, help the brain interpret the 3D shape of objects in 2D photographs.

-More natural looking single flash results can be obtained by raising the flash vertically to create a more natural downward angle, but keeping it centered.
+More natural-looking single flash results can be obtained by raising the flash vertically to create a more natural downward angle, but keeping it centered.
 This is usually preferable when photographing people because it hides most of the shadows, especially the very distracting nose shadow.
-In this case the shadow is mostly hidden down below the nose and not noticed.
-The reason for not moving a single flash off axis sideways rather than vertically is that any shadows the flash creates will be unfilled, dark and potentially unflattering if poorly placed on a subject's face.
+In this case, the shadow is mostly hidden down below the nose and not noticed.
+The reason for not moving a single flash off-axis sideways rather than vertically is that any shadows the flash creates will be unfilled, dark, and potentially unflattering if poorly placed on a subject's face.

-Bouncing a flash from a surface above the subject, such as a ceiling, creates the same downward modeling direction but isn't a strategy which can be used outdoors.
+Bouncing a flash from a surface above the subject, such as a ceiling, creates the same downward modeling direction but is not a strategy that can be used outdoors.
 When the flash is moved off-axis or bounced to create directional modeling its role changes from "fill" to that of "key" light.

 Overlapping flash on sunlit faces

 Faces oriented towards the sun at midday will usually have dark shadows in the eye sockets due to the steep downward angle of the sun and the preference of the subjects not to be blinded by the sun.
 When near-axis fill flash is added in that situation it hits the shaded eyes and sunlit face equally so the eyes will always remain darker than the face.
-What happens on a cause and effect level is the flash acts like fill and more key light where it overlaps.
+What happens on a cause-and-effect level is the flash acts like fill and more key light where it overlaps.
 The eyes will seem brighter due to the addition of catchlight reflections from the flash but they will still look dull and lifeless.

-So while near axis fill works in the technical sense and works fine for general candid shooting it isn't the ideal strategy for a close-up portrait were the eyes are a more critical focal point.
+So while near-axis fill works in the technical sense and works fine for general candid shooting it is not the ideal strategy for a close-up portrait where the eyes are a more critical focal point.
 The more ideal strategy for portraits is open shade or backlit which allows the subject to raise their face and eyes into the skylight without squinting.